magentanova/disambiguation_challenge/README.md

     - If an author matches the sparse name of one of our identities, then stem each word in the asset's abstract, title and journal, and check for a match against the identity's stemmed field of study.
     - This field-of-study match should be a feature in our ultimate matching model.

-The first step above was about as far as I got in `disambiguation_by_field.py`.
+The first step above was as far as I got in `disambiguation_by_field.py`.

 ### Disambiguation by Association with Known Author